Pocono Region – Long Weekend Guide

 12 pm-2 pm: Paterson Great Falls National Historical Park / Paterson Museum

 Paterson Great Falls is a relatively new National Park Service unit.
-There is parking available at the visitor center and many other places in the area.
-There were a few videos to watch at the visitor center.
+Parking is available at the visitor center and many other places in the area.
+The visitor center also had a few videos to watch.

 A self-guided walking tour takes you around the area of the falls.
 The Great Falls of the Passaic River is a National Natural Landmark.
 Excellent views are provided from Overlook Park and Mary Ellen Kramer Park.

-You are welcome to take a stroll through the Upper Raceway Park, which is a National Engineering Landmark, to view the raceway system that was constructed to take advantage of the water power and some of the mills that were served by them.
+You are welcome to take a stroll through Upper Raceway Park, a National Engineering Landmark, to view the raceway system that was constructed to take advantage of water power and some of the mills that were served by it.

 The City of Paterson was the world’s first planned city of innovation.
-Alexander Hamilton founded the city; you probably mostly know the name because he’s the guy on a ten-dollar bill.
+Alexander Hamilton founded it; you probably know the name mostly because he’s the guy on a ten-dollar bill.

 His life story is rather interesting; you may want to visit the national park site that was created in his honor – Hamilton Grange National Memorial, which is located in New York City.

-Nearby, check out the Paterson Museum.
-The museum is free (so is the parking), and there are a lot of exhibits to check out.
+Nearby, visit the Paterson Museum.
+The museum is free (as is parking), and there are many exhibits to see.

-The glowing rock display is really neat – a black light is used to charge the rocks, which causes them to glow once the light is turned off.
+The glowing rock display is really neat.
+A black-light charges the rocks, which causes them to glow once the light is turned off.
 If you need help, ask the museum staff!

 Tip: Download the walking tour app before leaving the Paterson Great Falls visitor center for your private tour.